openframeworks/ofSite/_documentation/video/ofVideoGrabber.markdown

 _description: _

 Loads the video settings on screen.
 If your opengl application is full screen, this window might appear underneath the main window the first time you call this.
-Note: in qtKit grabbers (10.7+), this video settings panel is not available.
+Note: in QTKit grabbers (10.7+), this video settings panel is not available.